meadsteve/lagom/docs/experimental.md

 Django models are usually referenced statically.
 Some extra code is provided to make these injectable instead.

-When defining the container list all the models that should be available via the container:
+When defining the container, list all the models that should be available via the container:

 ```python
 # dependency_config.py